 Another key point you must keep in mind before pressing the purchase button.
 If your toe is not in comfort due to less space it not only irritates your toe but also transfers the pain to other parts of the foot because of imbalance which can inflame the plantar fascia ligament.

 Flexible but not too flexible

-The wide shoe is important as they save your feet from getting weird pressure.
+The wide shoes are important as they save your feet from getting weird pressure.
 Which usually leads to more pain after riding

 If your shoe sole is stiff and sturdy it would prevent shocks and enable you to transfer maximum power to the pedal.

-As plantar fasciitis is a physical limitation shoe that can offer more bells & whistles will be more expensive.
+As plantar fasciitis is a physical limitation shoes that can offer more bells & whistles will be more expensive.
 So keeping a high budget and buying high-end shoes would be best for you.

 What causes plantar fasciitis?

 Scientists are still trying to figure out the exact cause of plantar fasciitis.
 However, they pointed out some factors which trigger this problem.

 The combination of plantar fasciitis and cycling can aggravate the pain if any of the causes are present during cycling.

 Let’s see some of the possible causes in the below part.